MoniMurray/spin-me-a-story/README.md

 ![User-input tests](documentation/user-input-tests.png)

 The only user input accepted by the application is that prescribed to the user in the prompts.
+An example of how specific this is: only lowercase y/n is accepted user input where prompted, uppercase Y/N is not accepted and will throw an error.

 Following deployment, I tested that the application runs as expected in the Python terminal.